Hacking on Jeff Winkler's Nosy

 $ nosy -c tests/nosy.cfg

-The paths option in the config file controls which files are monitored for changes.
-Putting the config file itself in that list allows you to change how nose runs without having to stop and restart nosy.
+Putting the config file itself in the list of files to watch (typically via the extra_paths option) allows you to change how nose runs without having to stop and restart nosy.

 options are the command line options to pass to nose.
 Use -v to turn on verbose output, or -a foo to run only the tests with attribute foo.